From a young age, Phil Foster

 Finally, on January 1, 1999, Business & Professions Code

-Section 5061 was adopted, amending California
+Section 5061 was adopted, eventually establishing California

 Code of Regulations, Title 16, Division 1, Article 9, Section 56